emleddin/comp-chem-website/pages/UNIX_guide/UNIXguide-XSEDE.md

 It may take a few days between being added on the XSEDE portal to actually being allowed to use the resources.

-{% include tip.html content="One of the "pro-tips" for using Comet is to shave a second off of your wallclock time.
+{% include tip.html content="One of the \"pro-tips\" for using Comet is to shave a second off of your wallclock time.
 Think of how many people aren't doing this but submitting jobs of the same wallclock time--that thought is how many people you're jumping in the queue.
 Think like a computer!" %}